echopolicy/my-fullstack-app/README.md

 ## Information Only

 You can change folder names (frontend and backend) to remove .nosync.
 It was added to remove syncing it with iCloud on MacOS.

+## Deployment

+For deploying the code, you can explore free options.
+For the purpose of this project our code is deployed on Vercel, backend on Hostinger and database on Supabase

+### Front-End
+1. Vercel gives free hosting for front end only.
+Create a free account on vercel.com.
+Follow the prompts to create the account.
+2. Once the account is created, link your GitHub account.
+This will come in handy when doing the deploys.
+Vercel automatically detects the changes and pushes it to your Prod/Preview branch
+3. Make sure you have your domains pointed as well.
+Vercel will give you the instructions on how to make DNS changes to your domain hosting.
+You'd need to create an A record in your domain hosting and a CNAME for www.
+Additionally, Vercel will automatically create a let's encrypt SSL for your project

+### PostgreSQL
+1. Supabase provides a free tier for your project.
+If the traffic is not heavy, free tier will be sufficient.
+2. Follow the prompts to create the account and the database.
+3. You'd have to run the DDL to create the table.
+Click on connect once you are done with database
+4. At the time of writing this readme, Supabase Direct Connection is not IPv4 compatible.
+For your web project, you'd have to select the Session Pooler.
+Make sure your env file has the right settings

+### Backend (APIs)
+1. A lightweight VPS hosting from Hostinger or any hosting provider that gives you root access to the server will do.
+2. For easy installation, you can install an open source Panel like easyPanel.
+This is mostly point and click without the need for logging into the server
+3. Once you deploy your code, make sure your API's are listening to the correct port and the path is right in the env file of your frontend.
+We used https://api.echopolicy.com/api.
+4. Make sure you in your domain hosting you have an A record with api created, pointing to the server IP address of your hosting.

+To debug your deployment a step-by-step approach will be
+1. Deploy Frontend (API's pointing to local server and local db) and test
+2. Deploy Supbase (backend pointing to Supabase) and test
+3. Deploy Backend and test